osrf-migration/swarm-wiki/Tutorial #2 - Swarm communication API.md

 # Walkthrough #

 In this example, we are loading two vehicles with addresses `192.168.2.1` and `192.168.2.2`.
-If you open the world file distributed with your Swarm client library, you will be able to see model blocks and how the address and other parameters are specified:
+If you open the world file distributed with your Swarm client library, you will be able to see the model blocks and how the address and other parameters are specified:

 ```
 #!python